Thought-Garden/motf/Market Segment/Segments/Creative Computation.md

 ## Creative Computation Products
 Here's a list of potential creative computation products in the age of AI:

-1. AI-Assisted Creative Tools: AI algorithms can assist artists and designers in generating new ideas, analyzing existing works, and even collaborating with them to create unique pieces of art.
+1. [[AI-Assisted Creative Tools]]: AI algorithms can assist artists and designers in generating new ideas, analyzing existing works, and even collaborating with them to create unique pieces of art.

 2. Generative Art Software: Software that leverages algorithms and computational processes to generate unique visual patterns, structures, and forms.